Telenav/mesakit/documentation/building/docker-build-setup.md

 # MesaKit - Docker Build Setup   <img src="https://www.kivakit.org/images/box-32.png" srcset="https://www.kivakit.org/images/box-32-2x.png 2x"/>

-Docker makes it quick and easy to build MesaKit in any environment, without setup hassles.
+Docker makes it quick and easy to build MesaKit in any environment, without software setup hassles.

 ### Building MesaKit in Docker

-Building MesaKit (and KivaKit) in Docker is a snap:
+Building MesaKit in Docker is a snap:

 1. [Install docker](https://docs.docker.com/get-docker/)

-2. In a shell window on your host:
+2. If you have *NOT* [set up a local build](build-setup.md) already, choose a workspace:

+       export MESAKIT_WORKSPACE=~/workspaces/mesakit
+       export KIVAKIT_WORKSPACE=$MESAKIT_WORKSPACE

+   and check out a fresh set of KivaKit and MesaKit repositories:

+       mkdir -p $MESAKIT_WORKSPACE
+       cd $MESAKIT_WORKSPACE
+       git clone --branch develop https://github.com/Telenav/kivakit.git
+       bash $KIVAKIT_WORKSPACE/setup/setup-repositories.sh
+       git clone --branch develop https://github.com/Telenav/mesakit.git
+       bash $MESAKIT_WORKSPACE/setup/setup-repositories.sh

+3. Next, launch the MesaKit build environment.
+If you have a local build set up, you can use the *mesakit-docker-run.sh* script.
+If you don't have a local build, set this variable to an image tag from [Docker Hub](https://hub.docker.com/repository/docker/jonathanlocke/mesakit):

+       export MESAKIT_BUILD_IMAGE=0.9.9-snapshot

+   and launch the build environment like this:

-       docker run -it jonathanlocke/mesakit:[version]
+       docker run \
+           --volume "$MESAKIT_WORKSPACE:/host/workspace" \
+           --volume "$HOME/.m2:/host/.m2" \
+           --volume "$HOME/.kivakit:/host/.kivakit" \
+           --volume "$HOME/.mesakit:/host/.mesakit" \
+           --interactive --tty "jonathanlocke/kivakit:$KIVAKIT_BUILD_IMAGE" \
+           /bin/bash

+   > The volume mounts here make the host workspace ($MESAKIT_WORKSPACE) and cache
+   > folders ($HOME/.m2, $HOME/.kivakit) visible in Docker under /host.
+This makes it
+   > possible for Docker to build your host workspace, which is useful when
+   > working with an IDE.

-   The [MesaKit Docker build environment image]( https://hub.docker.com/repository/docker/jonathanlocke/mesakit) of the specified version will launch with the *develop* branch checked out.
-The source code can be built with:
+4. The source code now can be built with:

        mesakit-build.sh

    and updated as desired with git.
-The scripts *mesakit-git-pull.sh* and *mesakit-git-checkout.sh* conveniently operate across all mesakit repositories.

-3. Use the scripts in the table below to build MesaKit on your host or in the Docker container.
-To switch your build workspace from the container (/root/workspace) to your host (/host/workspace), execute the command:
+5. Use the scripts in the table below to build MesaKit on your host or in Docker.

+6. To switch to your host workspace (to work with an IDE):

        mesakit-docker-workspace.sh host

+   Host locations:

+    * MESAKIT_WORKSPACE => /host/workspace
+    * /root/.m2 => /host/.m2
+    * /root/.kivakit => /host/.kivakit
+    * /root/.mesakit => /host/.mesakit

-   to switch back to the container workspace:
+7. To switch your workspace back to Docker:

-       mesakit-docker-workspace.sh container

-   > **NOTE**
-   >
-   > To switch to the host workspace, it must be mounted as a volume in the container like this:
-   >
-   >     docker -v "$MESAKIT_WORKSPACE:/host/workspace" [...]
-   >
-   > For convenience, the script *mesakit-docker-run.sh* launches docker with this volume mounted.
+       kivakit-docker-workspace.sh docker

+   Docker locations:

+    * MESAKIT_WORKSPACE => /root/workspace
+    * /root/.m2 => /root/developer/.m2
+    * /root/.kivakit => /root/developer/.kivakit
+    * /root/.mesakit => /root/developer/.mesakit

-### MesaKit Scripts
+### MesaKit Build Scripts

 | MesaKit Script                                    | Purpose                                      |
 |---------------------------------------------------|----------------------------------------------|